idlerun/face-progress/README.md

 ## Usage

 * Load up the `input` directory with all images and run `./progress.py` to process them
+* Images will appear one-by-one with auto rotation based on detected features.
-* Use the *Controls* described below to align the images as closely as possible
+* Use the *Controls* described below to fine tune image alignment as closely as needed
 * Using [fix-photo-dates](https://idle.run/fix-photo-dates) on the output may be helpful